a-mitani/mastering-ethereum/book/conrefs.md

 The real git url part should finish with `.git`, the filename to import is extracted after the `.git` till the fragment of the url.

 The `commit-ish` can be any tag, sha, or branch which can be supplied as an argument to `git checkout`.
 The default is `master`.

+### Inheritance

+An other way to reference content is to inherit from an another file: